helmuthdu/web-components/packages/custom-elements/README.md

 ### Define attributes and properties

 Attributes and properties work slightly differently from what you used to understand in a JS library/framework.
 Attributes are what you declare inside the HTML tag, and properties are part of the [HTMLElement](https://developer.mozilla.org/en-US/docs/Web/API/HTMLElement) class you extended, and when you define a new component, it already contains a set of properties defined.
 So sync attributes and properties can be achieved by reflecting properties to attributes.
-Let's demonstrate that with your example:
+Let's demonstrate that with the example:

 ```html
 <ce-alert color="red"></ce-alert>